marcusgia2505/classsExGameInstructions/docs/Elements.rst

 The program code does not distingiush between binary 0 and numeric 0.
 Some result elements, however, cannot display binary 0.
 Make sure to convert binary 0 in numeric 0 in the program code (e.g. "if($accept == 0) {$accept = 0;}") in case you want to display it in a result element.

-Under the header “count”, you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).
-Further, you can determine for some result elements whether you want the button “show results” to be displayed or not.
+Under the header “count", you can determine whether results shall be displayed separately for groups, treatments or roles (if defined).
+Further, you can determine for some result elements whether you want the button “show results" to be displayed or not.
 Not displaying the button can be useful, if you want to display several diagrams underneath each other.
 You do, however, need at least one button per stage.
 You can use a normal start button element as well.

 Results Single / Multiple Choice Questions
 ------------------------------------------